HTTP-RPC/Kilo/README.md

 root.getChildren().get(0).getName(); // "Winter"
 root.getChildren().get(0).getChildren().get(0).getName(); // "January"
 ```

-Internally, the returned adapter uses dynamic proxy invocation to map properties declared by the interface to entries in the map.
-If a property returns an instance of `List` or `Map`, it will be wrapped in an adapter of the same type that automatically adapts its sub-elements.

-See the `BeanAdapter` documentation for more information.

 ### Custom Property Keys
 The `Key` annotation can be used to associate a custom key with a Bean property.
 For example, the following property would appear as "first_name" in the resulting map rather than "firstName":